leil-io/saunafs/INSTALL.md

     ```

     It will create a new keyring file `/usr/share/keyrings/saunafs-archive-keyring.gpg` and import the
     public key used to sign the packages.
-Please, notice that at the time of writing, the `add-apt-repository` command
+Please, notice that at the time of writing, [the use of apt-key deprecated](https://opensource.com/article/22/9/deprecated-linux-apt-key)
-    is deprecated and does not support the `--keyring` option.

     You can verify the keyring file by running the following command: